-I personally only recommend a high quality plant based supplement made from a variety of plant-based sources, at least some sprouted, like the kind Garden of Life offers.
+I personally only recommend a high quality plant based supplement made from a variety of plant-based sources, at least some sprouted, like the kind Sunwarrior offers (You can use the code FEELGOOD to get 20% off at checkout at sunwarrior.com).
 I don’t recommend dairy-based choices (whey) or soy protein powders.
 Hemp protein and brown rice protein are also great choices.

 TIP: Always look for non GMO, organic supplements!

 Hemp has not been subjected to genetic modification.
 It is extraordinarily hardy, so it is not really necessary for farmers to spend their money on herbicides or pesticides (think: ‘easy to raise in a completely organic way’), making it is a wonderful, safe source of protein.

 It also has a pleasantly nutty taste.
 By adding a small amount of ripe banana and cacao, you’ll be in for a tasty treat!

 The list of benefits from adding sprouted grains to your diet seems to get longer and longer with each day.
 Although we are currently looking at the high quality, easily digested protein that they offer, I don’t want to overlook their other numerous wonderful attributes.

 These grains are all rich in precious dietary fiber which most Westerners are chronically deficient in.
 Dietary fiber is essential to keeping the digestive tract clean and healthy while naturally lowering blood pressure and helping fight cancers.